February 26, 2025

 How to Choose a Crypto-Friendly Country for a Blockchain Business

-In this article, we’ll give a brief overview of how each type of crypto business is currently regulated in different countries around the world and tell you which legal matters you should be aware of when launching a blockchain business.
+In this article, we’ll provide a brief overview of how each type of crypto business is currently regulated in different countries around the world.
+We’ll also explore the legal matters that you should be aware of when launching your blockchain business.

 Regulators qualify all the businesses we cover here as Virtual Asset Service Providers (VASPs).
-VASPs include crypto exchanges, wallets, DeFi (decentralized finance), NFT (non-fungible token) marketplaces, play-to-earn games, and other crypto businesses.
-Certain regulators have already developed special regulatory modes for VASP.
+VASPs include crypto exchanges, wallets, DeFi (decentralized finance), NFTs (non-fungible tokens) marketplaces, play-to-earn games, and other crypto businesses.
+Around the globe, some regulators have developed special regulatory modes for VASP whereas others have adopted a wait-and-see approach.
+Some business models, like certain DeFi applications, still fall outside the scope of VASP regulations in some countries.

 This guide is brought to you by the team at Legal Nodes, including co-founder Nestor Dubnevych.
 Legal Nodes is a platform for tech companies operating globally and helps startups establish and maintain legal structures in 20+ countries.